sreichholf/home-assistant-dreambox/README.md

 Copy the `dreambox` folder to `<home-assistant-config-dir>/custom_components/` and restart your home-assistant

 ## Configuration
-Autodiscovery is done via SSDP and should work for all somewhat recent dreamboxes (down to 7080 IIRC)
+Autodiscovery is done via SSDP and should work for all somewhat recent dreamboxes.
+Probably even back to the DM7080.